agiresearch/OpenAGI/README.md

 ![Teaser](image/data_sample.png)

+2. To evaluate Zero-shot and Few-shot LLMs, use jupyter notebook in *zero_shot/* folder or *few_shot/* folder.

-2. Download pretrained checkpoints from this [Google Drive link](https://drive.google.com/drive/folders/1AjT6y7qLIMxcmHhUBG5IE1_5SnCPR57e?usp=share_link) into root folder.
+3. To evaluate Finetuned LLMs, please first download the pretrained checkpoints from this [Google Drive link](https://drive.google.com/drive/folders/1AjT6y7qLIMxcmHhUBG5IE1_5SnCPR57e?usp=share_link) into *finetune/* folder, then try the notebook in that folder.
 Or pretrain with scripts in *finetune/* folder to get your own checkpoint, such as

     ```
     python finetune/flan_t5_finetune.py